 - To add someone to your expedition, the expedition leader should contact the Talkeetna Ranger Station.

 Have you climbed either Mt.
-Foraker or McKinley since 1995?
+Foraker or Denali since 1995?

 If you have, you may be able to use the seven-day rule exemption.
 Check with the Talkeetna Ranger Station to see if they have you on file.